Buddhism in Saudi Arabia

 The International Religious Freedom Report 2007, of U.S. Department of State, estimated that more than 8 million foreigners are living and working in Saudi Arabia, including Muslims and non-Muslims.

-There are 400,000 Sri Lankans, as well as a few thousand Buddhist workers from East Asia, the majority of which are: Chinese, Vietnamese, and Taiwanese.
+There are 400,000 Sri Lankans, as well as a few thousand Buddhist workers from East Asia and Southeast Asia, the majority of which are: Chinese, Vietnamese, and Taiwanese.
 There is also a possibility that a percentage of Nepalese immigrants also help make up the estimated 8 million foreign residents in Saudi Arabia.

 This amount of foreign inhabitants makes about 1.5% of Saudi Arabia's population Buddhists, or around 400,000 nominal Buddhists, most likely giving Saudi Arabia the largest Buddhist community in the Middle East or Arab World.

+The practice of Buddhism, like all religions other than Islam, is illegal in Saudi Arabia.
+Adherents must therefore practice only in private.